a327ex/www/content/posts/community_management.md

 ### Cancellings

 Another reason to consider more careful interactions with influencers is that we live in age where people overall are hungry for status.
 And this manifests itself a lot in the form of status destruction (aka "cancel culture").
-Influencers live in an environment where status management is important, therefore they'll want to distance themselves from you if you're deemed by the population at large to be someone that deserve to be taken from your high status position to a low status one.
+Influencers live in an environment where status management is important, therefore they'll want to distance themselves from you if you're deemed by the population at large to be someone that deserves to be taken from your high status position to a low status one.

 I happen to be someone that could very easily fit this mold, as I like going on tangents of all sorts that may be wrong/impolite, and so from my perspective it just makes a lot of sense to not rely at all on influencers